thanthese/vim-presentation/examples.md

 Paste what you deleted before to here.

+Go to the beginning of this file, then the end, then C-o here.

 Go back to the last line that was changed.

-Go to the beginning of this file, then the end, then C-o here.

-Change to the 42 and change to "foo".
+Search to the 42 and change to "foo".

       Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Proin eu semper mauris.
 Maecenas enim urna, imperdiet ut accumsan et, tempus sit amet